btholt/complete-intro-to-react-v1/README.md

+<h1>Go to <a href="https://frontendmasters.com/learn/react/">The React Learning Path</a> to find the latest version of the Complete Intro to React course.</h1>

 # A Complete Intro to React

 Welcome to a complete intro to React!
 The site actual workshop material for this repo can be found [here][gh-page].
 On the master branch you will find the completed project.
 On the start branch you will find the barebones boilerplater of the project designed to help you get started.